Joseph F. Holson: Retirement

-After retiring from active duties at WIL Research, Dr. Holson focused on conservation efforts on his 90-acre farm outside Ashland, Ohio.
+After retiring from active duties at WIL Research, Holson focused on conservation efforts on his 90-acre farm outside Ashland, Ohio.
 Since 1994, when he began to plant native prairie grasses and several thousand trees, he allowed the bulk of the property to gradually return to a natural state as a conservation habitat supported by Ohio's Conservation Reserve Program, including development of a 10-acre wildflower area designated as a pollinator habitat.
 He also maintains 45 acres of mature hardwood forest.
 This overall effort has facilitated Holson's personal study of conservation and animal behavior, including various flora and fauna.